Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 On the other hand for the implicit code, it is free from this condition, that is Dx/Dt > c.

-In the implicit case, both electric and magnetic fields are solved by the implicit condition of low-frequency slightly backward time decentering technique.
+In the implicit case, both electric and magnetic fields are solved by the implicit condition where the low-frequency slightly backward time decentering technique is used.
 The backward decentering does not affect low frequency phenomena, \omega*Dt << 1 with
 \omega = c/Dx (JCP, 1993).
 Magnetic reconnection and the solar wind-earth magnetic field coupling are quite suitable